 Any activities that have the potential to significantly impact the Southern Bent-wing Bat should serve as a trigger under the EPBC Act.
 Recent examples of activities that have the potential to become a trigger include agricultural practices that risk the collapse of the Warrnambool maternity cave, and wind farm developments.
-The first step in wind farm development planning should be to avoid any key areas used by the Southern Bent-wing Bat.
-These areas would be defined by state government authorities.
-If wind farms are, however, built close to an important site, or potentially within a migration route, then extensive post-construction monitoring is required, and mitigating actions developed, to be used as required.
-As the full extent of the impact of wind farms is not yet known, including cumulative effects from multiple developments, all wind farms within the range of the Southern Bent-wing Bat should undergo rigorous pre-construction assessments and postconstruction monitoring, so that any impacts can be detected.
+The first step in wind farm development planning should be to avoid and then minimise the impact of wind farms on any key areas used by the Southern Bent-wing Bat.
+These areas would be defined using a risk-based approach.
+If wind farms are, however, built close to an important site, or potentially within a migration route, then development of mitigating actions and extensive post-construction monitoring is required.
+As the full extent of the impact of wind farms is not yet known, including cumulative effects from multiple developments, all wind farms within the range of the Southern Bent-wing Bat should undergo rigorous pre-construction assessments and post-construction monitoring, so that any impacts can be detected.
 Any known roosting caves located within close proximity of wind farms (e.g. within 10 km) should be regularly monitored for changes in population numbers.
 New techniques for improving preconstruction assessments should be explored and developed, e.g. radar (Gration 2011).
 All mortality data should be shared between relevant parties so that it can be used to improve scientific understanding of threats to the subspecies.
-To facilitate this, information from wind farm monitoring should be collated into a central state government registry in each state.
+To facilitate this, information from wind farm monitoring should be collated into a central registry.